"It's just a period," but what if it's not?

-Dysmenorrhea is the medical definition for menstrual cramps or painful periods.
+Dysmenorrhoea is the medical definition for menstrual cramps or painful periods.
 While not uncommon, you should visit your healthcare provider if you have severe or unusual menstrual cramps that are affecting your daily routine.
-There are 2 types of dysmenorrhea: primary and secondary dysmenorrhea.
+There are 2 types of dysmenorrhoea: primary and secondary dysmenorrhoea.

-The most common type of dysmenorrhea is primary dysmenorrhea, which is not caused by any underlying condition.
-Primary dysmenorrhea is generally experienced one or two days before your period starts, usually remaining for two or three days before fading away.
+The most common type of dysmenorrhoea is primary dysmenorrhoea, which is not caused by any underlying condition.
+Primary dysmenorrhoea is generally experienced one or two days before your period starts, usually remaining for two or three days before fading away.

 Endometriosis is when tissue similar to uterus lining grows in other places within your abdomen or pelvic area.